2nd Academy Awards: Multiple nominations and awards

 In Old Arizona and The Patriot, with five nominations each, tied the record for the film receiving the most Academy Award nominations.
 This record was set by 7th Heaven at the 1st Academy Awards (1927–1928).
 One year later, at the 3rd Academy Awards (1929–1930), the record was broken by The Love Parade, which garnered six nominations.
-The current record for the film receiving the most Academy Award nominations – with fourteen nominations apiece – is held by All About Eve (1950), Titanic (1997), and La La Land (2016).
-This record has stood for years.
+The record for the film receiving the most Academy Award nominations – with sixteen nominations – is held by Sinners (2025).
+The previous record of fourteen nominations was held by All About Eve (1950), Titanic (1997), and La La Land (2016).

 The following 9 films received multiple nominations: